 Romeo & Juliet hasn’t faired so well over the past years.
 While Shakespeare still holds acclaim, his works haven’t aged perfectly.
 Romeo & Juliet receives its own share of mockery on the internet.
 Readers are quick to point out that the protagonists are 14-year-old kids.
 They are children who fall-in-love, marry, and commit suicide in less than a week.
 Simply put, the kids aren’t alright.

 Still, it has inspired countless adaptations and references.
-From Romeo Must Die (2000), Gnomeo & Juliet (2018), the musical West Side Story, Rebecca Serle’s When You Were Mine, to a throwaway line in Westworld, allusions to Romeo & Juliet remind us that are many ways that love can get complicated.
+From Romeo Must Die (2000), Gnomeo & Juliet (2018), the musical West Side Story, Rebecca Serle’s When You Were Mine, to a throwaway line in Westworld, allusions to Romeo & Juliet remind us that there are many ways that love can get complicated.
 Joining the ranks of deadly love is Chloe Gong’s debut novel, These Violent Delights.
 Romeo and Juliet – ahem, Roma and Juliette, carry their own history in Gong’s novel as the heirs to respective gang and mob families in 1920s Shanghai.
 Moreover, they are forced to work together when a monster starts to terrorize the city.

 The continued draw to star-crossed lovers is what the author calls “the angst potential.”
 In an exclusive interview with The Tempest, Chloe Gong said: “There’s no fun in a romance that’s never challenged.”
 But These Violent Delights reinvents the trope in a whole new timeline, both for the 1920s and for the characters themselves.
 In this adaptation, Roma and Juliette are older teenagers, jaded by a shared history, and love-wary. “[They] have already done the Insta-love, star-crossed saga once before and had it end badly, and now they have that hurt on top of the hatred between their rival gang,” Gong said, upping the ante.